MariSchn/ETH-Algorithms-Lab-2024/Week_04/First_Hit/README.md

 <summary>Hint #3</summary>

-The brute-force approach of checking every segment has a time complexity of $O(N)$.
-Given the constraints, this is likely efficient enough.
-To improve the practical running time, consider this: once you find an intersection, you are only interested in other intersections that are even closer.
-You can maintain the "closest hit found so far" and shorten your ray for subsequent checks.
-Shuffling the input segments randomly can increase the probability of finding a close intersection early, potentially speeding up the average-case performance.
+Randomly shuffling the input segments before processing can improve the average-case performance.
+By increasing the likelihood of finding a close intersection early, the search segment shrinks quickly, reducing the number of unnecessary checks.

 </details>